broadheadertech/tpx-booking-app/API.md

 POST /api/register/
 Public

-Creates a new user and sends a welcome email (non-blocking; failures don’t break registration).
+Creates a new user with default role "client" and returns JWT tokens immediately.

 Request body
 {